Contact Dr. Jamie L. Gloor

 Friend or Fiend?
 Disentangling Humor’s Effects on Hierarchies

 Humor research in organizations focuses on leaders’ humor, but we know far less about followers’ humor.
 Here, we review and synthesize the scattered work on this “upward humor,” offering a novel framing of it as a strategy for followers to deal with hierarchies.
 We propose a continuum of upward humor from stabilizing (i.e., a friend who uses upward humor to reinforce hierarchies, make hierarchies more bearable or stable) to destabilizing (i.e., a fiend who uses upward humor to question or reshape existing hierarchies) depending on perceived intent (i.e., from benevolent to malicious, respectively) and outline key factors that shape these interpretations.
 We close with novel questions and methods for future research such as power plays, multi-modal data, and human-robot interactions.
-For the full-text publication in this special issue on workplace humor, click here.
+For the full-text publication in this special issue of Current Opinion in Psychology on workplace humor, click here.

 Humor and its Effects for Leaders in the East and in the West